This year and next will not be normal years for energy bills or tariffs. We will do our best to keep this document up to date with the latest advice.

 Support with bills

 Paying for energy through monthly direct debit can cut your energy bill quite significantly, however, as bills estimate your usage, it’s possible that you will be paying for more than you actually use.
-If you pay for your energy via direct debit, you can check that you are paying the right amount based on the October Price Guarantee.
+If you pay for your energy via direct debit or on receipt of your bill, you can calculate your expected payments from October based on the Energy Price Cap.

 The Scottish Government has put together a website for Cost of Living, and there is a section on energy bills which may be useful.